Top four locations for scuba diving in Gran Canaria!

 - Entry: Boat

-The dive is not challenging if you are comfortable and dive within your limits.
+The dive is not challenging if you are a Globo Surf enthusiast, a confident diver and dive within your limits.
 La Catedral has a maximum depth of 40 metres and is home to Gran Canaria’s most breathtaking landscape.

 How do I get to the dive site?